Ardoukoba: History

 The Ardoukôba experienced only one eruption, that of its birth, from November 7 to 14, 1978, which follows a volcanic rest of 3,000 years in this part of the rift.

 Preceding the onset of the eruption, a total of 800 earthquakes of magnitude less than 3.3 occurred for 24 hours six kilometers from the Ardoukôba, towards Ghoubbet-el-Kharab.
 An episode of high volcanic gas emission was triggered just before the opening of a 500-meter-long crack through which fluid basaltic lava escaped at three points, quickly forming as many slag cones through which escaped two lava flows flowing over the bottom of the rift towards Lake Assal and Ghoubbet-el-Kharab.
 The lava emission was accompanied by the formation of a volcanic plume reaching a height of 300 meters, as well as by the projection of tephras up to a height of 70 meters.
-The initial flow of 500,000 m3 of lava per hour fell after the fifth to sixth day after the onset of eruption.
-In doing so, a single cone, Gira-le-Koma thirty meters high, 200 meters long and 25 meters wide, remained active from the ninth day.
+The initial flow of 500,000 m³ of lava per hour fell after the fifth to sixth day after the onset of eruption.
+In doing so, a single cone, Gira-le-Koma, thirty meters high, 200 meters long and 25 meters wide, remained active from the ninth day.
 It contained a lava lake that lasted until the thirteenth day and the only lava emitted, in the form of slag and volcanic bombs, continued until the next day, which marked the end of the eruption.

 During this typically Hawaiian eruption of red volcanoes fueled by a rift, a total of twelve million cubic meters of fluid basaltic lava was emitted.
 Lava flows are usually one to two meters thick but can reach a thickness of 25 meters.
-Twenty-five normal and parallel cracks, one millimeter to two meters wide, opened in a northwesterly-south-easterly direction, reflecting the formation of an escarpment fifty centimeters high.
+Twenty-five normal and parallel cracks, one millimeter to two meters wide, opened in a northwesterly-southeasterly direction, reflecting the formation of an escarpment fifty centimeters high.